 In this document, the phrase “generally considered” is used to indicate that there is no explicit statement of the relationship in the licence text, but it is inferred from licence clauses and lacks a legal precedent.

 The recommendations in this guide aim to minimise the risks of incompatibility and maximise the ability to reuse and combine covered source code and its licences.
 It adheres to the principle that source code developed or modified with public funding should remain public.
-The EUPL-1.2 licence, like other copyleft licences, preserves the public nature of the covered code while offering maximum compatibility with other licences.
-Therefore, the EUPL-1.2 licence combines many advantages of strong copyleft licences without the restrictive nature of viral clauses, allowing for the free combination and linking of differently licensed components, and covering all distribution modes, including remote distribution (SaaS).
+The EUPL 1.2 licence, like other copyleft licences, preserves the public nature of the covered code while offering maximum compatibility with other licences.
+Therefore, the EUPL 1.2 licence combines many advantages of strong copyleft licences without the restrictive nature of viral clauses, allowing for the free combination and linking of differently licensed components and covering all distribution modes, including remote distribution (SaaS).

 Works analysed by Mend sometimes have dual licences.
 Dual and multi-licensing involve releasing the same code under multiple licences, allowing users to choose which licence to apply, provided the project complies with the requirements of all offered licences.
 This approach offers developers valuable opportunities, increasing compatibility options for users of their projects and, if components they use are licensed this way, providing greater flexibility in selecting compatible components and licensing their code.
 Conversely, when different components within the same project use different licences, this should be referred to as using “multiple licences” rather than multi-licensing.
 The issue is that Mend displays a list of licences in both situations.